 Writing about bookkeeping 101 for business owners reminds me of this quote: “Money: You can’t live with it, and you can’t live without it.
 But you better understand it because until you do, it will eat your business for lunch!” —Michael Gerber, The E-Myth Contractor

-Money can be thought of as the fuel that powers your business.
+Money can be thought of as the fuel that powers your business as does your bookkeeping basics.
 If your business uses more money than it earns, you will eventually run out of fuel and your business will simply come to a stop.

 If money is like the fuel in your car, then your business plan and financial reports can be viewed as the speedometer and other gauges – your dashboard.
 By regularly looking at your financials you can measure the worth and health of your business.